raganwald/FRACTRAN/README.md

 # FRACTRAN
- A FRCTRAN interpreter in honour of John Horton Conway
+ A FRACTRAN interpreter, in honour of John Horton Conway.